cucumber/common/docs/contributing-to-documentation.md

 Each pull request should only modify/add a single topic.
 Don't lump many unrelated document changes into the same pull request.

-The title of documentation pull requests should be prefixed `DOC: `.
+The title of documentation pull requests should be prefixed `[docs] `.
 The title should explain what docs you are modifying/creating.
-For example "DOC: Add tags.md" or "DOC: Modify tags.md to explain boolean expressions".
+For example `[docs] Add tags.md` or `[docs] Modify tags.md to explain boolean expressions`.

 The more general contribution process is described in the [Cucumber Community Contributing Guide](../CONTRIBUTING.md).